Modern Slavery Statement

 Our Business

-Accord’s business is the development, manufacture and sale of medicinal products to hospitals, community pharmacies, clinical groups, dispensing doctors and wholesalers across Europe, Middle East and North Africa (“EMENA”).
+Accord’s business is the development, manufacture and sale of medicinal products to hospitals, community pharmacies, clinical groups, wholesalers and (whenever allowed) to dispensing doctors across mainly in the UK, Europe, and Middle East and North Africa (“EMENA”) and in the rest of the world.

 Our Policies

 In our Code of Conduct for Business Partners, Accord takes a zero-tolerance approach to child labour and young workers, forced labour and modern slavery.
-Business partners should commit to adhering to the requirements, principles and standards set out in our Code of Conduct for Business Partners and communicate these to their employees and business partners.
+Business partners should commit to adhering to the requirements, principles and standards set out in our Code of Conduct for Business Partners.

-If any business partner is found to be in breach of the principles of the Code of Conduct for Business Partners, cannot adhere to it in its entirety, or conducts business in a manner that conflicts with our policies, Accord reserves all of its rights, including its right to review the business relationship with the business partner and take appropriate action such as the termination of the contractual relationship.
+If any business partner is found to be in breach of the principles of the Code of Conduct for Business Partners, cannot adhere to it in its entirety, or conducts business in a manner that conflicts with our policies, Accord will make use of all or any of its rights, including its right to review the business relationship with the business partner and take appropriate action such as the termination of the contractual relationship.

 Our Supply Chain